-In exceptional cases, the Examination Board can grant exemption from the obligation to take part in practical exercises.
+In exceptional cases, such as a functional impairment, the Examination Board can grant exemption from the obligation to take part in practical exercises.
 In that case, the Examination Board can decide that the practical exercises should be carried out in another way, to be determined by the Examination Board.